parrt/msds692/notes/selenium.md

 ## Support code for logging in

 We don't ever want to store a username and password in our source code.
 Also, if we hardcoded info like that, we could not use software for different users.
-Instead, I built a little dialog box that asks for a username and password from the user.
+Instead, I built a little dialog box in `login.py` that asks for a username and password from the user.
 The `login()` returns when the user clicks on the `Login` button:

 ```python
 from Tkinter import *